 Tip: If you are adding actual seashells or any such accessories, go for big size ones, so your toddler cannot put it in his mouth.
 It is best to avoid such items that can be swallowed or broken.
 Showcase the bathroom designs through artwork and wall decals instead.

 Normally we would avoid bright colors on the walls for bedrooms.
 But the kids bathroom need not have the same restrictions.
 Time spent in the bathroom is considerably less.

 Also a bright color to greet the kids in the morning as they brush their teeth might give them the right start to the day.
 Bathroom designs will be more dramatic if the colors are cheerful.

-Replace vanity doors and drawer knobs with ones that match the color scheme to give the room the fun factor.
+Replace vanity doors and drawer knobs with ones that match the color scheme or theme (think starfish, sea animals etc) to give the room the fun factor.
 Since the bathroom walls take up hardly any area, changing the paint color, once your kid is bored with it, is a snap.

 Tip: Consider using Chalkboard paint on one wall of the bathroom.
 Your kids (or you) can create new bathroom designs (in keeping with the theme) when he gets bored of the existing one.

 The bathroom is only half walls, with the rest of it either tiled or mirrored.
 Spruce up those boring tiles by either using stick-on accents or adding stencil designs to make bath-time a lather of fun.

 Repeat the color and design in several spots around the room.
 You could also personalize with the names of the kids spelled in fancy ways.

 Tip: There are bath-time markers available in market.
 Your child can produce instant art by drawing on the tiles as he bathes.
 This is a neat way to display his artwork and create a new look…everyday!